jimmyhcao/Microsoft-Azure-Projects/Day1.md

 - [Top CyberSecurity Blog Websites](https://onlinedegrees.sandiego.edu/top-cyber-security-blogs-websites/)

-## Instructions

-For detailed, step-by-step instructions on how I completed each part of the project, I referred to the [instructions document](instructions.md).

 ## My Day 1 Milestone

 By the end of Day 1, here's what I had achieved: